Sobolev $(p,q)$-extension operators and Neumann eigenvalues: Introduction

-were obtained in \cite{VGL79}.
-It was proved that a simply connected domain $\Omega \subset \mathbb{R}^2$ is a $(2,2)$-extension domain if and only if $\Omega$ is an Ahlfors domain \cite{Ahl66} (quasidisc).
-The necessary and sufficient conditions for the existence of $L^1_p$-extension operators in planar simply connected domains were obtained in \cite{Sh10, SZ16} in terms of the subhyperbolic metric.
+were established in~\cite{VGL79}.
+It was shown that a simply connected domain \(\Omega \subset \mathbb{R}^2\) is a $(2,2)$\nobreakdash-extension domain \emph{if and only if} \(\Omega\) is an Ahlfors domain~\cite{Ahl66} (that is, a quasidisk).
+Necessary and sufficient conditions for the existence of $(p,p)$-extension operators, $p>2$, in planar simply connected domains were obtained in~\cite{Sh10,SZ16} in terms of the subhyperbolic metric.

-However, the characterization of $(p,q)$-extension domains remains an open and complicated problem, despite intensive research in this area of geometric analysis of PDEs.
-We note the works \cite{AO12, GS82, HKT08, KUZ22, KZ22, MP86, MP87, U20}, which are devoted to the $(p,q)$-extension problem.
-In the present work, using the geometric theory of composition operators on Sobolev spaces \cite{VU04, VU05}, we construct $(p,q)$-extension operators in H\"older cuspidal domains with estimates of the operator norms.
+However, the characterization of $(p,q)$\nobreakdash-extension domains remains an open and complicated problem, despite intensive research in geometric analysis and PDEs.
+We note the works~\cite{AO12,GS82,HKT08,KRZ25,KUZ22,KZ22,MP86,MP87,RZ24,U20}, which are devoted to the $(p,q)$\nobreakdash-extension problem.

+In the present work, based on the geometric theory of composition operators on Sobolev spaces~\cite{VU04, VU05}, we construct $(p,q)$-extension operators in outward cuspidal domains and obtain explicit estimates of their operator norms.
+Remark that the geometric theory of composition operators on Sobolev spaces goes back to~\cite{U93} and forms a significant part of the modern geometric analysis of Sobolev spaces; see, for example,~\cite{HK12,KKSS14,Mar90,MU24,PV25}.

+The first main result of the present article gives the following sharp $(p,q)$-extension theorem together with an explicit norm estimate: